 10. Try the local Lao cuisine

 Vang Vieng is a true paradise for outdoor lovers and basically anyone who loves to relax in a beautiful and peaceful scenery.
-If you’re planning to visit Laos I would absolutely recommend to spend at least 2-3 days in Vang Vieng to soak in all the beauty it has to offer.
+If you’re planning to visit Laos I would absolutely recommend spending at least 3 days in Vang Vieng to soak in all the beauty it has to offer.

 If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
 Would you like to add something to the list of the best things to do in Vang Vieng?
 Let me know in the comments!

 The Perfect 2 Days in Luang Prabang Itinerary for First Timers

 Hotel Review: Riverside Boutique Resort Vang Vieng

 Want to read more about Laos?

 - Standard zoom lens: TAMRON 28-75 mm f/2.8